 I’ve learned a few things about frosting over the years, one being that I really don’t care for true buttercream frosting.
 And by that I mean true Swiss buttercream – the kind made with eggs, granulated sugar and butter and which to me, is just too buttery.
 As a sandwich cookie filling it’s okay, but for topping cupcakes it’s just too rich and I’ve gone back to making the usual variations on American buttercream with confectioners sugar and butter.
 That is, until now!
 I have discovered German Buttercream.

-Thanks to my pastry chef hero over at Brave Tart, I have discovered German Buttercream.
-It’s fairly easy to make (though you do have to prepare a basic pastry cream), has a dreamy, light texture, and is way less sweet than American style.
-Today was my first time to try it and while I loved the texture, I thought it could use a little more sweetness.
+This recipe, adapted from one by Stella Parks, is fairly easy to make.
+It has a dreamy, light texture, and is way less sweet than American style.
+Today was my first time to try German Buttercream, and while I loved the texture, I thought it could use a little more sweetness.
 However, for those of you who like the idea of a less sweet cupcake icing, you have to try it.
-This is the cream cheese variation.
-For the regular butter version or caramel, be sure to check out Brave Tart.
-Heck, check out Brave Tart anyway so you can read all the comments.

 Note, this makes a very large batch.
 Unless you are sure you’ll like a less sweet frosting, you might want to halve it or even quarter it.
 I actually had great results making just a quarter batch.
 For the weird quarter batch egg measurements, check the notes at the bottom.
 Otherwise, go all out and make the full or just half batch.
 And remember, if you DO find it not-quite-sweet enough, you can beat in some confectioners’ sugar.